 HART Program FAQs

-Earlier this week Yahoo Parenting ran this story about a man living with an HIV positive diagnosis.
-This man is also a father through surrogacy.
-That breakthrough was made possible through the use of our HART program.
+Yahoo Parenting ran this story about a man living with an HIV positive diagnosis.
+This man is also a father through surrogacy, and that breakthrough was made possible through the use of our HART program.

 Here are a few frequently asked questions about the program.